 The embryos that offer the highest chances of pregnancy are selected for thawing and subsequent transfer.
 That doesn’t imply that one embryo is better than the other(s).
 It’s important to remember that prior to the transfer and freezing process, only the best embryos were selected.

 Dr. Divyesh Bhalodia

 Counseller and Communicator

 What is the Survival Rates of Thawed Embryos?

 The embryo thawing success rate is around 95% in most of Best Test Tube Baby Centres in India.
 There is always the possibility that an embryo might not survive the thawing process due to factors beyond human control.
-That said, the success rate of thawing cryopreserved embryos is 95%, which is significantly higher than that of thawing slow frozen embryos (86%).
+The success rate of thawing cryopreserved embryos is 95%.
+So, it is significantly higher than that of thawing slow frozen embryos (86%).

 With such a high success rate, a lot of couples are choosing to freeze their extra embryos with any IVF or surrogacy treatment in India.
-Since the embryos can be thawed whenever needed, a couple can choose to have another child in the future either on their own or through surrogacy where the embryo will be implanted into the womb of another woman.
+Since the embryos can be thawed whenever needed, a couple can have another child in the future through it.
+It is also useful through surrogacy where the embryo will be implanted into the womb of another woman.
 So, repeat IVF procedure can be avoided to conceive.